 The total number of units in the Trust fluctuates each year due to a number of things such as CFHs deciding to no longer pay premiums and defaulting into the pool or people abandoning units.
 If someone defaults into the pool, they receive units generally equal to 80% of the face amount of their investment, not 100%, so as people default the number of units does go up.
 If people abandon their units, the number of units goes down.

-Set forth below are tables which show the PHT units as of the time of each of the two distributions discussed above, and quarterly thereafter.
+Set forth below is a table which shows the PHT units as of the time of each of the two distributions discussed above, and quarterly thereafter.

 NIRAN is an acronym for “New IRA Note.”
 Under the bankruptcy plan, investors who held their investment in a particular life insurance policy through their IRA were given the option to replace their investment with a secured note so that the investment would not violate IRS regulations, which prohibit owning an investment in a life insurance policy through an IRA.